hxddad/arduinovid19-assessment/README.md

 **Introduction:**

-This major project involves a COVID-19 self-assessment programmed in MATLAB and the Arduino Uno with its sensors being actuated.
-The purpose of this program is to check whether or not the user taking the self-assessment, is positive for COVID-19.
-Moreover, this self-assessment features a temperature sensor to check if the user has a fever.
-Finally, a self-assessment report (coded and opened from MATLAB) is given at the end if the user has no signs of COVID-19.
-The user is free to show their report at their workplace or institution, as proof that they are healthy.
-This major project involves a COVID-19 self-assessment programmed in MATLAB & Java and the Arduino Uno with its sensors being actuated.
-The purpose of this program is to check whether or not the user taking the self-assessment, is positive for COVID-19.
-Moreover, this self-assessment features a temperature sensor to check if the user has a fever.
-Finally, a self-assessment report is given at the end if the user has no signs of COVID-19.
-The user is free to show their report at their workplace or institution, as proof that they are healthy.
+This project involves a COVID-19 self-assessment programmed in Java and the Arduino Uno with its sensors being actuated.
+This assessment also contains a temperature test, to determine if the user has a fever or not.
+If the user has no signs of COVID-19, a report will be printed on their desktop as a text file, confirming that they are negative for the virus.
+This report can be sent to the user’s institution or workplace to indicate as proof they are healthy.
 _______________________________________________________________________________________________________________________________________________________________________
 **Context:**